tmfg/digitraffic/pages/ohjeita-en.md

 curl example:
 ```

+# Attention!
+The Digitraffic-User header has been omitted here as it not relevant for the example.
+Please remember to use it.

 # Fetch the image with a GET request and retrieve the ETag value (-v switch)
 curl -v https://weathercam.digitraffic.fi/C0450701.jpg
 > HTTP/2 200